-Without prejudice to their obligation to inform, both the directors (and in the case of corporate directors, also their representatives on the board) and the significant shareholders of the company are asked each year, when drawing up the Annual Accounts and preparing the Annual Corporate Governance Report, for confirmation of any transactions that they may have made with the company and/or other companies in the group, their engagement in activities similar or complementary to those included in the company's objects and that there have been no other conflicts of interest during the year.
+Without prejudice to their obligation to inform, both the directors (and in the case of corporate directors, also their

+State whether the respective areas of business and possible business relationships between them have been precisely and publicly defined, as well as those of the listed subsidiary with Listed subsidiary Name any subsidiaries listed in Spain: YES □ NO ⊠ D.7 Is more than one company of the Group listed in Spain? the Annual Accounts and preparing the Annual Corporate Governance Report, for confirmation of any transactions that they may have made with the company and/or other companies in the group, their engagement in activities similar or complementary to those included in the company's objects and that there have been no other conflicts of interest during the year.